+Developer: RadTech

+Requirements: Any device that charges via USB cable.

+Trial: None

-Developer: RadTech Price: \$15 Requirements: Any device that charges via USB cable.
-Trial: None of counting how many different models of USB chargers are now on the market.
+I have no doubt of the impossibility of counting how many different models of USB chargers are now on the market.
 Once in awhile, you'll find one with a gimmick that makes it a gotta-have charger.
 In most cases, however, a simple device that does its job simply is the only thing that will do.
 RadTech's chargers for vehicles and AC plugs are just the type of simple devices that should satisfy those who want no frills.